-Training isn’t a one size fits all, so there isn’t one simple answer, but there are a few things that are consistently present in all the best training programs.
+Training employees isn’t one-size-fits-all.
+There isn’t one simple answer to building perfect employee training programs, but there are a few things that are consistently present in companies with the best training programs.

-A high quality training program starts with a person, with a champion.
+A high quality training program starts with a person – a champion.
 We’ll call this person the program manager.
-In some organizations this person might be the training and development manager, learning and development specialist, or training coordinator.
+In some organizations this person might be the training and development manager, learning and development specialist, training coordinator, chief learning officer… there are a lot of options here.
 Regardless of job title, this person is the one who manages training.

 Program managers are responsible for planning and executing all training initiatives within an organization.
 An ideal training program manager is inherently curious, open-minded, motivated, and invested in developing employees’ skills to help them reach their potential.
 They are committed to learning and are constantly working to improve their own skills and competencies.